teresafinn/teresafinn.github.io/about/index.md

 ---

 # Allow me to introduce myself...
 I'm Teresa and I love creating!
-My current obsession and chosen career is creating with technology.
+My current long-lived obsession is creating with technology.
 From crafting backend website functionality, to exploring all the incredible interactivity of Javascript, to fiddling with D3 and other data visualization tools - I love technology and all the wonderful things one can do with it to make the world a better, and more beautiful, place.

 I find the modern web development stack fascinating and love learning how the many pieces fit together.
 The puzzles represented by systems - technological systems, organizational systems, sociological systems - are endlessly engaging.
 I love mapping out how things work together to create a unified whole, which maybe explains my background in philosophy, cake decorating, political science, and plants - all systems oriented interests!